almosr/preic/README.md

 # preic

-Commodore BASIC source code pre-processor tool
+Pre-processor tool for Commodore BASIC cross-development that introduces some modern language features and optimisations.

 ## Introduction